11 Actionable Tips To Avoid Archery Injuries

 Gradual Progression

-When you’re starting out in archery, it’s important to begin with a lower draw weight and shorter draw length.
-This will gradually increase your strength and help technique improve when hitting the archery target.
+It is important to begin archery with a lower draw weight and shorter draw length.
+This will gradually increase your strength and help your technique improve when hitting the archery target.
 Using an appropriate draw weight for your strength and skill level will help prevent overuse injuries and allow your body to adapt to the sport gradually.

 -